-- (1) The specifications page shall include the benefits, amounts, durations, premium information, and any other benefit data applicable to the insureds.
-Any policy fee shall be identified. - (2) The specifications page shall list the actual ages of all insureds along with, if applicable, the joint equal issue age. - (3) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
+- (1) The specifications page shall include the benefits, amounts, durations, premium information, and any other benefit data applicable to the insured.
+Any policy fee shall be identified.
+The endowment date and amount shall be shown. - (2) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
 In addition, if the company does not intend to credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid.